Blockchainforcommons/nila-id/README.md

 Nila is registered as Aadhava Agri Services Private Limited

+### Limitations
+The Nila-id node comes with a number of limitations

+* The nila-js-sdk does NOT have a dedicated storage!
+It uses the browser related storages as used in JS-SDK, but nila-js-sdk is not a browser application.
+Therefore both issuer and user calls should happen within the same identity loadtime.

+* As the Nila-sensing-network (formally chitta) is not available on Polygon, we are not able to create production-ready origin certificates.

+* It is impossible for now to verify multiple queries at once, this makes the UX very complex and cumbersome.

+* The JS-SDK Polygon ID documentation is incomplete and unclear.
+It uses different naming between examples, tutorials and documentation.

+* The UX provides a lot of QR codes to the user.
+It is likely he will get confused, in next version, the use of shorturls might be an improvement over qr images.

 ### Languages

 Our users in general are not proficient in english.
 Our chatbot is created to allow any minor language to be hardcoded into the UI. for the nila-id experiment we only used english.
 Others versions of the chatbot are also responding in Tamil, Kannada, Telugu and Hindi.